CurveDocs/curve-resources/docs/lending/how-to-borrow.md

 ## **How to take out a leverage loan**

-Some markets allow a user to use leverage.
+All new lending markets allow users to use leverage.
 E.g., the WBTC market below allows up to 11x leverage when borrowing from this lending market.
+11x leverage means 10x the deposited amount of WBTC is borrowed as crvUSD and swapped to WBTC using 1inch.

 ![WBTC Leverage](../images/ui/leverage.png){: .centered }